-Little League season is here, and thousands of kids are about to take the field for the first time.
+Little League has thousands of kids taking the field for the first time.
 Some will show immediate promise and hit a home run in their debut at-bat.
 Others will impress with a long strike to first from third, just in time to get the runner.
 A few will wander around right field in search of bees.

 What One Reviewer Said: “Best glove for a t-baller, hands down.
 It’s flexible and helps them learn to close down on the ball with ease.
 Our son is a natural player, but this glove really helped him excel!
 We are buying these gloves for the team now.”